olzhdev/Yelpy__App/README.md

 ## Concepts used

-* Fully programmatic UI (Autolayout).
+* Fully programmatic UI (Constraints, Autolayout).
+(Also used SnapKit to some views for demonstrating)
 * MVP+C.
-* External libraries: SDWebImage, SkeletonView, Alamofire
+* External libraries: SDWebImage, SkeletonView, Alamofire, SnapKit
 * MapKit.
 * JSON parsing using Codable.
 * Network requests using both default URLSession and Alamofire library.